 Real relationships need real commitment.
 And the commitment isn’t to each other.
 It’s to ourselves.
 Because that’s how you make a healthy relationship work.
-You focus on making yourself the most helpful, enjoyable person to be around and the rest just takes care of itself.
+We focus on making ourselves the most helpful, enjoyable person to be around and the rest just takes care of itself.

 So, for those people who feel trapped by their relationships, I offer you this: